 • Students are welcome to request staff to change gloves and/or utensils.

-• The Commons Market, our on-campus convenience store, offers many products that are allergy-friendly.
+• The Commons Market, the on-campus convenience store, offers many allergy-friendly products.

-• Vail Commons features our Power Plant station with vegan menu options, a full salad bar, vegetarian entrees and milk alternatives.
-The Commons Market, Davis Café and Wildcat Den also offer vegan and vegetarian options.
+• Vail Commons features the Power Plant station with vegan and made without gluten menu options.
+Vail Commons also serves a full salad bar, vegetarian entrees and milk alternatives.
+The Commons Market, Davis Café, Qdoba, and Wildcat Den also offer vegan and vegetarian options.

 • We encourage you to talk to the chefs or managers at any time.
 They can help you with food and recipe questions.